 Safety Considerations

 Babies start exploring the world with their mouths and hands early on.
 This natural curiosity is a crucial part of development.
 While it is exciting, parents must prioritize safety during this stage.
-Babies often grab toys and put them in their mouths.
 Ensuring their toys are age-graded and compliant with safety standards is essential (AAP/HealthyChildren.org).

 Choosing Non-toxic Materials

-Always select toys made from safe, non-toxic materials and compliant with U.S. standards (ASTM F963/CPSC).
-Check labels and manufacturer safety information.
+Always select toys made from safe, non-toxic materials that are compliant with U.S. standards (ASTM F963/CPSC).
+Check labels and manufacturer safety information before buying.

 Checking For Choking Hazards

 Inspect toys for small parts that could break off.
 Avoid toys with detachable pieces.
-Ensure parts are larger than the CPSC small parts cylinder (1.25 in × 2.25 in) per CPSC 16 CFR Part 1501.
+All parts should be larger than the CPSC small parts cylinder (1.25 in × 2.25 in) per CPSC 16 CFR Part 1501.

 Regularly Inspecting Toys

-Regularly check toys for wear and tear.
+Check toys regularly for wear and tear.
 Cracks or loose parts can pose risks.
-Replace damaged toys immediately to prevent accidents.
+Replace damaged toys right away to prevent accidents.

 Ensuring Proper Size